Latest information from the National Hurricane Center…

 WATCHES AND WARNINGS

 SUMMARY OF WATCHES AND WARNINGS IN EFFECT:

 There are no coastal watches or warnings in effect.

 DISCUSSION AND OUTLOOK

-is moving toward the east-northeast near

-29 mph (46 km/h), and
+is moving toward the north-northeast near 32 mph (52 km/h), and

-this motion is expected to continue with an
+this general motion is expected to continue through Thursday.
+On

-forecast track, the center of Michael will move away from the
+the forecast track, the center of Teddy should move closer to the

-Maximum sustained winds have increased near 65 mph (100 km/h) with
+Maximum sustained winds are near 50 mph (85 km/h) with higher gusts.

 HAZARDS AFFECTING LAND